 Namely, the law allows to reduce taxable base an amount equal to the 10% of the profits that are allocated to voluntary reserves.
 As a consequence, the actual tax burden of the profits retained as reserves would be taxed at an effective tax rate of 25,2% ( or 22,5% for small and medium size companies) instead of the standard 28% and 25% for 2015.

 Although It could be confusing, the fiscal incentive will be implemented in the 2015 tax period, even though the shareholders meeting will decide about the distribution of the profits of the 2014 fiscal year; in other words, the decision made by the shareholders meeting about the application of the 2014 fiscal year result will have no effect whatsoever on the 2014 Corporation Tax.

 The amounts credited to legal reserves do not enjoy this allowance.
 The reason is that the law aims to enhance the capitalization of the companies by rewarding the constitution of voluntary reserves; on the contrary, since the creation of legal reserves is compulsory, it would make no sense to grant a fiscal incentive in this case.

 Currently, the legal implications of the profits used to offset previous year’s losses are not clear and should be clarified in the future by the General Directorate of Taxation.
-Anyway, companies with offsetable previous year’s losses would not normally be able to create a specific reserve, the “capitalization reserve”, which is s a legal requirement that must be accomplished in order to enjoy this this incentive.
+Anyway, companies with offsetable previous year’s losses would not normally be able to create a specific reserve, the “capitalization reserve”, which is s a legal requirement that must be accomplished in order to enjoy this incentive.